oshriagronov/trivia-game/README.md

 ![Example screenshot](./img/"enter the img name".png)

 ## Setup
-how to run this project?
+first of all you need to install python on your computer.
-1.
+1. download all the files.

 example of run code:
 ```